-In June 2014, the Committee of Ministers decided to invalidate the decision of the previous Committee of Ministers and to revoke the previous RCA Project, hosting some of the claims filed against Hidroaysén.
-As a consequence, in August 2014 Hidroaysén lodged a complaint recourse on the Environmental Courts in Santiago and Valdivia.
-Ruling on these complaints are pending as of the date of this document.
+In June 2014, the Committee of Ministers decided to invalidate the decision from a previous Committee of Ministers and to revoke the previous RCA Project, hosting some of the claims filed against Hidroaysén.
+As a consequence, in August 2014 Hidroaysén filed several appeals before the Environmental Court of Santiago and Valdivia, because the reasons that the authority has argued to overturn the RCA, according to Colbún are not consistent with existing technical background and studies in the RCA, the EIA and the decision by the Supreme Court.
+As of the date of these consolidated financial statements, a rule on these appeals is pending.

-In October 2014, Hydoaysen restructured its executive team in order to focus on legal matters to preserve the rights and assets of the company.
+In October 2014 Hydroaysén restructured the executive team to focus the company on the legal aspects to preserve its rights and assets.